 10 minutes of yoga Nidra

 Prepare for a peaceful night’s sleep with this sleep meditation for 10 minutes.
-Through yoga Nidra, you would experience deep calm and relaxation.
+Through Nidra meditation, you would experience deep calm and relaxation.
 This happens when your muscles relax and your mind quietens before bed.

 Yoga Nidra meditation for a 15-minute sleep